-As mentioned earlier, if you don’t have health insurance through an employer, or if you aren’t covered by Medicaid, Medicare, or some other public program, the steps you need to take in order to obtain private insurance are now slightly different than they were before the passage of the Affordable Care Act.
+If you don’t have health insurance through an employer, or if you aren’t covered by Medicaid, Medicare, or some other public program, there are now requirements for obtaining private health insurance.

-For instance, if you’ve found yourself in one of the above-mentioned situations and you need to obtain an approved health policy, you’ll likely have to go through one of the federal or state-based insurance marketplaces that were set up as a result of this law.
+For instance, if you need to obtain an approved health policy, you’ll likely have to go through one of the federal or state-based insurance marketplaces.

 These exchanges, as they’re also known, are regulated websites that allow people and small businesses to compare, purchase, and even switch private health insurance plans.
 (They also allow people to receive federal subsidies—if they qualify for them based on their income level--and be granted exemptions.)

-Although some states have implemented their own exchanges, the majority of them either have partnered with another state to offer these services or they’ve let the federal government handle things for them—which means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.
+Some states have implemented their own exchanges.
+But the majority of them either have partnered with another state or they’ve let the federal government handle things for them.
+This means that people in the latter category use HealthCare.gov if they need to compare, purchase, or switch plans.

-Another way in which obtaining private health insurance now differs from how it was obtained prior to the Affordable Care Act’s passage is that eligible individuals—which generally includes anyone who doesn’t make use of Medicaid or Medicare, or doesn’t have an employer-sponsored plan or an individual policy that meets certain government standards—have to sign up for coverage, or switch to a different plan, or apply for subsidies from the government, via their state’s health exchange (or through the federal site, if their state is one of the many that decided against implementing its own marketplace) during certain, specific times of year known as the “open enrollment” period.
-For 2015, this meant enrolling between Nov.
+Another change in how you purchase private health insurance is that eligible individuals have to sign up for coverage, or switch to a different plan, or apply for subsidies from the government, via their state’s health exchange during certain, specific times of year known as the “open enrollment” period.
+For 2017, this meant enrolling between Nov.
 1, 2017, and Dec.
 15, 2017.
-(That said, at the last minute, the federal government extended its deadline by a week due to long wait times and website glitches, and a number of states quickly followed suit for similar reasons.)

 If you fail to adequately insure yourself during that window, you still may be able to do so if you qualify for a “special enrollment” period—although to qualify, you’ll need for one of the following “life events” to have prevented you from buying coverage during open enrollment: